Two-Face(s): ionized and neutral gas winds in the local Universe: Summary and Conclusions

-We perform an in depth analysis of the galaxies in the starburst region (SFR $> 12.5 M_{\odot}/yr$) at very high mass to study the geometry of the outflow.
-The Na D residual absorption shows a progressive blue-shift with respect to the systemic velocity with the decrease of the disk inclination (see Fig.\ref{NaD_6iBins}).
-The maximum velocity shift of $\sim 200$ km/s in the peak velocity and, $\sim 460$ km/s in the maximum velocity is observed in the low inclination/ face-on galaxies and it decreases to zero in edge-on systems (see Fig.\ref{NaD_vel_BIC_6iBins}).
-This would suggest that the outflow direction is perpendicular to the disk or it exhibits a large opening angle.
-The same is obtained for the AGN population in the same range of SFR and stellar mass.
+\item {We perform an in depth analysis of the galaxies in the starburst region (SFR $> 10 M_{\odot}$yr$^{-1}$) at very high mass to study the geometry of the outflow.
+The Na I D residual absorption shows a progressive blue-shift with respect to the systemic velocity with the decrease of the disk inclination.
+The largest values of peak and maximum velocity shift ($\Delta V \sim 200$ and $V_{max}\sim 460$ kms$^{-1}$, respectively) are observed in the low inclination/ face-on galaxies, while no outflow is observed in edge-on systems.
+This would suggest that the outflow direction is perpendicular to the disk or it exhibits a large opening angle.}

+\item {We find no strong correlation between the evidence of neutral gas wind and the nuclear activity.
+The Na I D line profile of ``pure'' SF, SFAGN, AGNSF and AGN samples shows the same velocity shift and the same dependence on disk inclination.}

-In addition, in the face-on galaxies the Na D residual component profile is also characterized by a typical P-Cygni profile (see blue curve in Fig.\ref{NaD_6iBins}).
-According to the theoretical predictions of \cite{Prochaska+11} Monte Carlo radiative transfer model and of \cite{ScarlataPanagia15} semi-analytical line transfer model, the P-Cygni profile can by interpreted as the overlap of the absorption component, created in the material between the galaxy and the observer, and the emission, produced by scattering photons into the line of sight.
-This particular feature is also consistent with recent IFU observations of Na D resonant lines in low redshift QSO systems (e.g. Rupke \& Veilleux 2015 and Rupke et al. 2017).
+\item {In the face-on galaxies the Na I D residual component profile is also characterized by a typical P-Cygni profile as predicted by several outflow models (see Prochaska et al. 2011 and Scarlata \& Panagia 2015).
+This particular feature is also consistent with recent IFU observations of Na I D resonant lines in low redshift QSO systems (e.g. Rupke \& Veilleux 2015 and Rupke et al. 2017). }

-We compare the line profile of Na D residual component with the [OIII] line profile to check for the co-existence of neutral and ionized gas outflow (see Fig.\ref{NaD_OIII_SF_AGN_inclinazione}).
-Even at the highest SFR, purely SF galaxies do not show evidence of outflow in the [OIII] profile (see top right panel of Fig. \ref{NaD_OIII_SF_AGN_inclinazione}), which is perfectly fitted by a single Gaussian component.
-For the AGN population in the same region, instead, the [OIII] emission line exhibits an asymmetric profile (see bottom right panel of Fig.\ref{NaD_OIII_SF_AGN_inclinazione}), consistent with the presence of an extra broad and blue-shifted component (see C17 and references therein).
-Thus, we do observe both neutral and ionized phase gas outflow only in the AGN population.
-This is in agreement with the results obtained by \cite{Rupke2005b}, who find agreement between neutral and ionized wind kinematics only in Seyferts but not in starbursts systems.

-However, the [OIII] line profile in the AGN population does not show any correlation with the galactic disk inclination (see bottom right panel of Fig.\ref{NaD_OIII_SF_AGN_inclinazione}).
-We argue that the geometry of the ionized phase wind, likely powered by the central black hole (BH), most likely depend on the BH accretion disk inclination, which does not depend on the inclination of the galactic disk on much larger scale.
-This is also consistent with the findings of \cite{Rupke+2017} in luminous QSO.